 No matter what type of goal you’re setting, it should always relate to the activity.
 Setting a goal of experiencing flow sets you up for disappointment and according to Csikszentmihalyi, it may actually hinder you from experiencing it.
 You may have hopes of experiencing flow while competing, but your goals should be specific to your race.
 Flow is the byproduct of a perfect storm, not the storm itself.

 2. Find an appropriate challenge–skills balance

-The (Yerkes & Dodson 1908) posits that humans generally improve performance as the pressure to succeed heightens, but only to a certain point.
+The inverted-U theory of performance and anxiety (Yerkes & Dodson 1908) posits that humans generally improve performance as the pressure to succeed heightens, but only to a certain point.
 Beyond that point, the challenge becomes too high, anxiety sets in and the performance suffers.
 Alternatively, when the pressure to succeed is too low, you are likely to become bored or even apathetic.
-The suggests that stimulation (challenge) is a necessary and innate need and that without adequate stimulation from our environment we become bored, agitated, and even disoriented.
+The stimulus theory of human motivation suggests that stimulation (challenge) is a necessary and innate need and that without adequate stimulation from our environment we become bored, agitated, and even disoriented.
 Therefore, you should consider the intensity of the challenge set for a run and how far reaching that challenge might be, given current skills.
 If you reach too high, anxiety overrides the moment; if you set the goal too low, boredom sets in and the desire to continue with the activity fades.

 3. Be aware of internal and external feedback

 Once you set a challenging goal, the next step is to consider the feedback you are receiving in real time, identifying positive internal and external feedback and responding to it.

 More often than not the goal set at the onset of an activity requires adjustment along the way, and the experienced runner will learn to pay attention and adjust accordingly.